alicht/rails-forms/README.md

 - run `rails db:seed`
 - run `rails s` and visit `localhost:3000`

-# Creating a new Cat
+# We have th 'R', but are missing the 'C', 'U', 'D'

 So far, we've done `index` and `show` methods in our controller.
 But!
 We are going to need some others in order to create CRUD.
-What are we going to need?
+Which do we need?
 What do we get when we run `rails routes`?

-## Our Cat controller
+## 1) 🚀 Create

 Before we can do anything with our cat form, we need two new controller methods: `new` and `create`. `new` won't do anything for now -- it'll just send back our `new.html.erb`. `create`, on the other hand, is going to create a new cat!